What is a Waterflow Switch?

 .
 This particularly happens as the city water pressure goes up and down.

-To prevent these false alarms, the waterflow switch assembly has a retarder.
-The retarder is an air damper that prevents the lever from the paddle from activating the switches, until after a specified delay.
+To prevent these false alarms, the waterflow switch assembly has a retard control "Dial" that can be adjusted for varying amounts of delay.
+The retarder is an air damper that prevents the movement of the lever from the paddle from activating the switches until after a specified delay.
 This time delay is adjustable from 0 to 90 seconds.

 Pressure type waterflow switch assemblies, used in dry sprinkler systems